kenotron/cpupro-webpack-plugin/README.md

 # CPU Profile Webpack Plugin

 Webpack provides a really detailed `webpack.debug.ProfilingPlugin`, but it only does CPU Profiling.
 Further, it doesn't seem to work with config arrays.
 We can do much better.
-We can leverage the work of @lahmatiy - the excellent cpupro: https://github.com/lahmatiy/cpupro CPU Profiler to generate a much better visualization of hot paths in our webpack plugins
+We can leverage the work of @lahmatiy - the excellent cpupro: https://github.com/lahmatiy/cpupro CPU Profiler to generate a much better visualization of hot paths in our webpack plugins.

 ## How to configure